isomerpages/enterprisesg-sac-old/_resources/3-faq.md

 d.
 Persons in charge of Quality Assurance and the Archive

 e.
-Quality Manual and Standard Operation Procedures Structure, Master Schedule etc.
+Quality Manual and Standard Operating Procedures Structure, Master Schedule etc.

 {: #qnb6}
 #### What are the criteria that a facility must follow?